-At Southern Fuel & Farm Supplies Ltd we offer a complete range of quality fertilizers for both livestock and tillage farms.
-Fertilizer is available in 50kg bags or 500kg bags or Top Lifts bags or bulk.
-Fertilizer can be collected from the branch, delivered to farm or bulk spread can be organized.
+At Southern Fuel & Farm Supplies Ltd we offer a complete range of quality fertiliser for both livestock and tillage farms.
+Fertiliser is available in 50kg bags or 500kg bags or Top Lifts bags or bulk.
+Fertiliser can be collected from the branch, delivered to farm or bulk spread can be organized.

 As fertiliser is one of the most expensive farm inputs, it is a major factor in determining the profitability of any farming enterprise.Therefore the choice of fertilisers been used should always depend on a crop’s nutritional requirements.
 A regular detailed soil analysis is useful in outlining individual field and overall farm fertility.

 Many farmers and growers can overly concentrate on the major nutritional requirements of N, P and K. Minor elements such as Magnesium, Manganese, Copper and Zinc are equally important and must not be dismissed.

 Our technical team at Southern Fuel & Farm Supplies Ltd can advise on the appropriate fertiliser based on soil test results and crop yield expectations.